 Next, we suggest trying one of the hikes in the area.
 There is a whole range of walks, from short strolls to long day trips deep into the backcountry.

-Pop into the visitors centre as you enter the park and they can give you maps and advice for which is best for you.
+Pop into the visitors centre as you enter the park, and they can give you maps and advice on what is best for you.

 We highly recommend doing at least part of the Chesler Park Loop.
 One of our favourite hikes in the US, this wonderful day hike goes into the heart of Needle country, where multi-coloured hoodoos rise above a vast, flat meadow.